martinthomson/is-the-future/draft-thomson-rfcplusplus-name.md

 the same use case.

-Similarly, HTTP Live Streaming (HLS) {{?RFC8216}} was published on the Independent Submissions Stream in defiance of a standard built on consensus, MPEG-DASH {{DASH}}.
+Similarly, HTTP Live Streaming (HLS) {{?RFC8216}} was published on the Independent Submissions Stream in defiance of a standardized protocol, MPEG-DASH {{DASH}}.

 Both describe de-facto standards, each of which are implemented in more than one